 If you study hard now, then you'll do well on your tests, and you'll likely get into a good university.
 Then a good education will lead to a good job, and a good job will help you lead a rich, happy life.
 That's why you should study hard!

 Discuss this question with your teacher:

-Now that you are comfortable using if, try using as many roll-on effects as possible to smoothly answer the question about nature from the warm up.
+B. Now that you are comfortable using "if", add as many roll-on effects as possible to answer the question from the Warm Up.

-Try these abstract questions, and make sure to use "if" at least twice in every question.
+Answer these abstract questions, using "if" at least twice in every question.